 The first term is again an elliptic integral.
-It is given by Eq.~(\ref{eq:MLint}) in Section~\ref{Sec:Ell3} and its evaluation will be discussed there.
+It is given by Eq.~(\ref{eq:MLint}) in Sec.~\ref{Sec:Ell3} and its evaluation will be discussed there.
 The second term is, again, an elementary integral.
-Together their evaluation requires several case by case analyses.
-After the integration and simplifying all terms $J_{L}(\chi,k_{2},n_{k})$ reads (see also Eqs.~(B61)-(B65) in Gralla and Lupsasca \cite{Gralla2020} for an alternative formulation)
+Together their evaluation requires several case-by-case analyses.
+After the integration and simplifying all terms $J_{L}(\chi,k_{2},n_{k})$ reads [see also Eqs.~(B61)--(B65) in Gralla and Lupsasca \cite{Gralla2020} for an alternative formulation]

 Note that in $I_{L}(\chi,k_{2},n_{k})$ and $J_{L}(\chi,k_{2},n_{k})$ we always have $n_{k}^2/(n_{k}^2-1)>1$ and thus we again evoke Eq.~(\ref{eq:Ellsing}) to avoid the divergence of $\Pi_{L}(\chi,k_{2},n_{k}^2/(n_{k}^2-1))$.